rupertwh/bmplib/README.md

   - RGB(A) 16/24/32 bit.
   - 64-bit RGBA
   - any bit-depth combination for the RGBA channels.
-  - Indexed 1/2/4/8 bit, optional RLE4 and RLE8 compression.
+  - Indexed 1/2/4/8 bit, optional RLE4, RLE8, and 1-D Huffman compression.
   - write BI_RGB when possible, BI_BITFIELDS only when
     necessary.
   - optional line-by-line writing of BMPs.